- How long will it take for me to receive my new or replacement Debit card?

 - What time during the day do incoming credits come into my current account?

-- Will my child receive an ATM or Visa debit card?
+Will the account holder receive a Visa debit card?

-- How do you close the Junior account?
+- How do you close the 2nd Level Current Account?

-- How often will a statement be issued on these Junior Accounts?
+- How often will a statement be issued on a 2nd Level Current Accounts?

-- How can I as Parent/Guardian transfer money into the Junior Account?
+- How can I as Parent/Legal Guardian transfer money into a 2nd Level Account?

-- How can the child access their new Junior account?
+- How can the child access their new account?

-- What branch will the new junior account be opened in?
+- What branch will the new account be opened in?